justincpresley/map-suite/docs/renderer.md

 * Returns: None
 * Usage: `centerMap()`
 ## `clearMap`
-* Description: Deletes the lines, points, and labels from the screen.
-Note, this does not delete anything from the buffer.
+* Description: De-renders all routes and service centers from the map on the screen.
+Note, this does not de-register anything from the renderer.
 * Parameters: None
 * Returns: None
 * Usage: `clearMap()`
 ## `clearMapBuffers`
 * Description: Clears all buffers from the renderer.
-This includes the service center buffers and all route type buffers.
+It de-registers all service centers.
 * Parameters: None
 * Returns: None
 * Usage: `clearMapBuffers()`
 ## `clearRoutes`
-* Description: Clears all route types from memory and de-renders them.
+* Description: De-registers all routes from the renderer.
 * Parameters: None
 * Returns: None
 * Usage: `clearRoutes()`
 ## `clearRouteType`
-* Description: Clears a route type from memory and de-renders it.
+* Description: De-registers a specific route type from the renderer.
 * Parameters:
   * routeType: One of the three values:
     * MapType.Ideal